Isola (comics)

-Isola is an American ongoing fantasy comic series created by writer Brenden Fletcher and writer/artist Karl Kerschl, published by Image Comics.
+Isola is an American ongoing fantasy comic series created by writer Brenden Fletcher and writer/artist Karl Kerschl and published by Image Comics.

-The series is set in a mystical land, where the queen’s brother enacts a treacherous plot to transform her into a tiger.
+The series is set in a mystical land where the queen’s brother enacts a treacherous plot to transform her into a tiger.
 The captain of the guard, a woman of great skill, brings swift and lethal vengeance, unaware the wicked prince alone has the power to reverse the spell.
-The two women—one on two legs, one on four—must undertake a perilous journey halfway across the globe to the fabled island of Isola, gateway to the underworld, where they hope to find the spirit of the queen’s late brother who has the power to return his sister to human form.
+The two women—one on two legs, one on four—must undertake a perilous journey halfway across the globe to the fabled island of Isola, the gateway to the underworld, where they hope to find the spirit of the queen’s late brother, who has the power to return his sister to human form.

 Publication history

 Isola was first announced at the 2016 Image Expo.
-Writer Brendan Fletcher explained he and writer/artist Karl Kerschl had been working towards the comic since elementary school.
+Writer Brenden Fletcher explained he and writer/artist Karl Kerschl had been working towards the comic since elementary school.
 The story follows two women, Queen Olwyn, and Rook, her captain of the guard, on a journey to the island of Isola in hopes of reversing a curse that transformed the queen into a tiger.
 Kerschl and Fletcher cite the films of Hayao Miyazaki as an influence on the tone of Isola.
 Kerschl worked closely with colorist Michele Assarasakorn (MSassyK) to create a cinematic feel, mapping out colors in advance to reflect the characters’ journey.

-The series was originally scheduled for launch in the spring of 2017, but was delayed until spring 2018.
-Motor Crush, another Image Comics series also written by Fletcher, ran a five-part prologue to Isola as a back-up feature.
+The series was originally scheduled for launch in spring 2017 but was delayed until spring 2018.
+Motor Crush, another Image Comics series written by Fletcher, ran a five-part prologue to Isola as a backup feature.
 The prologue is currently available to read on Karl Kerschl's website.